cuthbertLab/music21/music21/doc/html/_sources/moduleBase.txt

         .. method:: add(obj, offset=None, name=None, timeValue=None, idKey=None)

-            Add a reference if offset is None, it is interpreted as a context if offset is a value, it is intereted as location NOTE: offset follows obj here, unlike with add() in old DefinedContexts
+            Add a reference to the DefinedContexts collection. if offset is None, it is interpreted as a context if offset is a value, it is intereted as location NOTE: offset follows obj here, unlike with add() in old DefinedContexts

         .. method:: clear()